sofienekhiari/cs50p-fp/README.md

 This function takes the `list of mentees` as an input and the specified `language`.
 It then creates a filtered list of mentees that have the same `language` value and returns it.

+#### The `assign_mentors_mentees` function

+This function gets the `list of mentors` and `list of mentees` and assigns mentors to mentees in a random way, possibly taking the `language` into account.
+It returns the list of assigned couples and possibly the list of people that were not assigned to other ones.

+Since the lists are generally very small in this use case, no detailed thought has been put into optimising the efficiency of the assigning algorithm.